The-Running-Dev/BoxStarter/README.md

 ## ToDo
    * Create NuGet package for SQL Server and make BoxStarter use it
    * Create PowerShell script with registery changes
-   * Create a way to do silent install on other software without chocolatey package
+   * Create a way to do silent install of other software without chocolatey package
    * Restore settings for various application (WebStorm, DataGrip)

 ## Short Links